Snow is a near certainty in Philly this weekend, and it won’t melt quickly

 The first measurable snowfall of the winter of 2025-26 evidently is all but a done deal for Philly this weekend, and it has a chance to be the biggest in two winters — not that the bar is ultra-high in a period when snow has been mightily lacking.

-The National Weather Service late Friday was listing a 95% likelihood of at least an inch of snow.
-The latest snow map forecast painted 3 inches for most of the region.
+The National Weather Service has issued a winter storm warning for 3 to 5 inches of snow across the region, with a near 100% likelihood of at least an inch of snow.

-While that was in line with the AccuWeather Inc. outlook, the total might be a “little bit” higher, “especially from the city south and east,” said senior meteorologist Matt Benz.

-The weather service has a 40% chance of 4 inches in the immediate Philly area, which would surpass the 3.1 inches that accumulated on Feb.
-11-12, an amount that disappeared in a hurry.
-That would not be the case this time.

 With the caveat that timing and duration of precipitation aren’t in the wheelhouse of atmospheric science, the weather service is expecting snow or snow mixed with rain to start late Saturday night.